CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ### From mapping to code

 While creating the code for a new format can be challenging, modifying properties in an existing one is much easier.
-The whole process is simpler when all the data fits in the RAM memory.
-Feel free to reach us should you plan to contribute.
+Feel free to [reach us](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/issues) should you plan to contribute.

 !!!
-Warning "Notice"
+Bug "Notice"
     Please note that accurately mapping, even between two standards, is a substantial undertaking.
 While we possess expertise in certain areas, we certainly don't claim mastery in all :pray:.
-We sincerely **welcome** any **suggestions** or feedback.
+We sincerely welcome any **suggestions** or feedback.